2023 Most Popular Journalism Bachelor's Degree Schools in Washington

 On average, journalism graduates from WWU take out $19,029 in student loans while working on their Bachelor's Degree.

-The in-demand bachelor’s degree programs at University of Washington - Seattle Campus helped the school earn the #3 place on this year’s ranking of the most popular journalism schools in Washington.
-Located in the city of Seattle, UW Seattle is a public college with a fairly large student population.
+A rank of #3 on this year’s list means University of Washington - Seattle Campus is a great place for journalism students working on their bachelor’s degree.
+Located in the city of Seattle, UW Seattle is a public school with a very large student population.

 Of the 39 students majoring in journalism at UW Seattle, 54% are male and 46% are female.

-Read full report on Journalism at University of Washington - Seattle Campus
+Full Journalism at University of Washington - Seattle Campus Report

 You’ll be in good company if you decide to attend Gonzaga University.
 It ranked #4 on our 2023 Most Popular Journalism Bachelor’s Degree Schools in Washington list.
-Located in the midsize city of Spokane, Gonzaga is a private not-for-profit college with a moderately-sized student population.
+Located in the city of Spokane, Gonzaga is a private not-for-profit college with a medium-sized student population.

 Of the 24 students majoring in journalism at Gonzaga, 63% are male and 38% are female.